ekammerloher/comsolkit/README.md

 The [comsolkit.Gate](Gate.m) class inherits from `comsolkit.Layer` and adds funcionality to mangage electric potentials.

 # Philosophy
 This project aims to supplement your workflow in Comsol from Matlab.
 It is not intended to replicate the exelent LiveLink for Matlab.
-Just streamline the specific process of gate layout creating, manipulation and optimization.
+Just streamline the specific process of gate layout creation, manipulation and optimization.
 For this reasons other important aspects of a general Comsol workflow like meshing, etc. should be done using the default LiveLink from Matlab or the Comsol GUI.

 # Coding Conventions
 The code is written in a style based on http://www.ee.columbia.edu/~marios/matlab/MatlabStyle1p5.pdf